-Complete the change of major form and submit to department for approval.
+Complete the change of major form and submit to the department for approval.

-- Can I take a course in another institution while I'm in Montclair State University?
+Can I take a course at another institution while I’m enrolled at Montclair State University?

-- When I got permission to register for a closed or restricted course, am I automatically enrolled?
+When I get permission to register for a closed or restricted course, am I automatically enrolled?

 No, you are not automatically enrolled.
-After the permit is granted, you need to either register on line if the time frame for registration allows or in person in the Registrar's office.
-If you omit this step, your permit will drop, you will not be registered and your name will not appear on the faculty roster, and you will not be allow to take the class.
+After the permit is granted, you need to either register online, if the time frame for registration allows, or in person in the Registrar’s office.
+If you omit this step, your permit will drop, you will not be registered and your name will not appear on the faculty roster, and you will not be allowed to take the class.